-Segment 14 is considered to have high sensitivity for pre-contact resources located beneath marsh deposits, which could range from isolated finds to artifact scatters associated with campsites predating marine transgression in this area.
-The segment is considered to have no sensitivity for post-contact period resources for the reasons stated above.
+The pipeline route is considered to contain high sensitivity for pre-contact resources located beneath marsh deposits, which could range from isolated finds to artifact scatters associated with campsites predating marine transgression.
+The route is considered to have no sensitivity for post-contact period resources due to the presence of historically undeveloped marshlands prior to the twentieth century construction of the oil refinery complex.

-Soil borings are recommended for Segment 14 from STA 202+00 to STA 212+50 to determine the presence and depth of ground disturbances or fill, and any sediments that have the potential to contain pre-contact period resources below marsh deposits.
+Soil borings are recommended between STA 211+73.6 and 214+92.8 to determine the presence and depth of ground disturbances or fill, and any sediments potentially containing pre-contact period resources below marsh deposits.

-Construction of the proposed pipeline along Segment 15 consists of a HDD across Old Place Creek (see Appendix B-3 thru B-5).
-The HDD begins just south of Third Street going under Third Avenue and Third Street before continuing north across Old Place Creek and affiliated wetlands.
-North of Old Place Creek, the HDD route continues under the elevated Goethals Bridge roads (I-278 north and southbound), Goethals Road North (formerly Washington Avenue), and Western Avenue before ending just north of aboveground facilities for the existing Texas Eastern M&R Station 058.
-Current conditions along this segment consist of tidal marsh conditions at and south of Old Place Creek with dirt roads (Third Street and Avenue) situated at the south end.
-The area north of Old Place Creek contains paved roadways (Goethals Road North and Western Avenue), a paved parking area, and a paved and graded dirt and gravel area associated with M&R 058.
+Construction of the proposed pipeline along this section consists of a HDD across Old Place Creek (see Appendix B-5, B-8 thru B-10).
+The HDD begins just south of Lambert Avenue before continuing north across Old Place Creek and affiliated wetlands.
+North of Old Place Creek, the HDD route continues under Western Avenue, the elevated Goethals Bridge roads (I-278 north and southbound), and Goethals Road North (formerly Washington Avenue) before ending at STA 250+22.5 just north of aboveground facilities for the existing Texas Eastern M&R Station 058.
+A new launcher/receiver facility is proposed to be built within the fenced-in area at M&R 058 (see Appendix B-10).
+Current conditions along the route consist of tidal marsh at and south of Old Place Creek with raised dirt roads including Lambert Avenue situated at the south end.
+The area north of Old Place Creek contains paved roadways (Goethals Road North and Western Avenue), and a paved and graded dirt and gravel area associated with M&R 058.
 A building, paved parking area and grassy area associated with the Coca Cola Enterprises property were observed on the west side of Western Avenue.
-This segment traverses what was historically tidal marsh south of Old Place Creek before traversing an area of dry raised land north of the creek (see Appendix D-1 and D-2).
-Soils along the segment at and south of Old Place Creek are mapped as Ipswich-Pawcatuck-Matunuck mucky peats, and those north of the creek are mapped as Pavement and Buildings, wet substratum-Laguardia-Ebbets complex (NRCS 2005).
+The route traverses what was historically tidal marsh south of Old Place Creek before traversing an area of dry raised land north of the creek (see Appendix D-1 and D-2).
+Soils along the Project route at and south of Old Place Creek are mapped as Ipswich-Pawcatuck-Matunuck mucky peats, and those north of the creek are mapped as Pavement and Buildings, wet substratum-Laguardia-Ebbets complex (NRCS 2005).
 The latter soils consist of a mixture of natural soil materials and construction debris over tidal marsh with up to 80 percent pavement and buildings covering the surface.